adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/9.PNG)

-Consider why has this happened if your Azure DNS privateq zone is still in place?
+Consider why has this happened if your Azure DNS private zone is still in place?

 ## Task 2 : Modify Azure DNS Private Zone